pags/fields.js/README.md

 # Future Improvements

-* Support for other native Dijit widgets within forms.
+* Support for native Dijit widgets within forms.
 * Better validation of RFC-3339 fields - Currently week fields are validated on highest acceptable value (53).
 Obviously this is not accurate in all cases.